Havant Borough Council stands in unity and solidarity with the people of Ukraine at this time.

 Financial support for you

 You will receive a thank you payment of £350 per month (for up to 12 months) paid in arrears direct to your bank account.
-Hampshire County Council will write to you to let you know how we will gather your information in order to process your payments, which start once all relevant home visit checks have been completed and your guests have arrived.
+Hampshire County Council will write to you to let you know how they will gather your information in order to process your payments, which start once all relevant home visit checks have been completed and your guests have arrived.
+If you encounter any issues in receiving these payments, please contact firstname.lastname@example.org.

 It is your responsibility to inform Hampshire County Council when sponsorship arrangements end, or if circumstances change.